 - Check the Simple DNS Zone Editor in cPanel.
 Under "User-Defined Records", check for any records pointing site away that shouldn't be there.
 Of course, if you use a third party for email or other services (like Google Apps for instance) you will expect to see records for those things.
 Just make sure that any DNS records listed are correct.

 - In Redirects, review any redirects listed.
 If there are any redirects you did not create, remove them.
-If you have redirects you have created, make sure the redirections is still set up properly.
+If you have redirects you have created, make sure the redirection is still set up properly.

 After you verify that your server and your computer is secure, you will want to secure other areas of your server like your CMS software and maintaining a backup.
-The following are other security issues you can check.

 - If you are using a CMS (e.g. WordPress, Joomla, Drupal, etc.) to create your site, make sure you are running the latest version.
 Update if necessary.

-We are here 24/7 to help you with your server If you are hacked and need assistance, you can contact tech support to see if we can help.
+We are here 24/7 to help you with your server.
+If you are hacked and need assistance, you can contact tech support to see if we can help.
 Even though coding support is beyond our support, we are always happy to see what we can do to help you get your site working.